Instagram / Meta Doesn’t Care About Our Kids

-But we need to mentor, support and listen.
+But we need to mentor, support, and listen to our kids

 Teens themselves are telling researchers that their experiences on Instagram lead to eating disorders, suicidal ideation and other threats to their health and well-being.
 Kids who already have a risk factor are especially vulnerable.
-Right now many children and adolescents are at heightened mental health risk due to the ongoing pandemic, so we can consider almost all kids to have at least one risk factor right now.
+Many children and adolescents are at heightened mental health risk since the pandemic, so we can consider almost all kids to have at least one risk factor right now.

 Kids are exposed to negative messages like unrealistic and unhealthy body “ideals” before they even get to social media.
 If social media exacerbates that exposure, and if a teen, tween or child is already vulnerable after a setback (like say being home for a year, or a negative series of social interactions, or just being a teenager in these times) that could mean that social media, if used in certain ways, can put them at risk.